fbaldner/MiSTer_i2c2oled_Pictures_Rotated/README.md

 If you already have files there, I'd suggest you back them up first so you can go back in case you're not satisfied with the result.

+## Known issues
+The loading bar animation is not where it is supposed to be (inside the loading bar!).
+That is hardcoded into venice's script.
+One solution would be to shift the loading screens 16 pixels down.
+But that'd be on top of the banner/header.

+Another solution would be to change the script itself.
+I am interested in doing it eventually, but since I don't know bash script, it's going to take a looooong time for me to first understand and test it over and over on my MiSTer.
+Since I think there aren't many people interested in this, I'd say this is reserved for a very distant future!

 ## Disclaimer
 Python version: 3.11.1.
 But I don't use any outstanding libraries, so I'd say it can work with pretty much any version.